HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_development/wcm_rest_v2/comparison_v1_v2.md

     The [WCM REST v2 Swagger API Explorer](https://opensource.hcltechsw.com/experience-api-documentation/wcm-api/) contains the following information that can help you with using the V2 APIs:

-    - A description of the API
+    - A description of what you can do with the API
     - Sample request value that you can use when executing an API
     - Sample response codes with a description of each code